nickwillan/cdk-encrypted-secret/README.md

 - existingSecretObj: [ISecret](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_secretsmanager.ISecret.html) - An existing Secret object to be used instead of creating a new Secret.
 - ciphertextBlob: string - The cipherText to be decrypted and stored in the Secret.
 - keyId: string - The KMS Key ARN to be used to decrypt the cipherText.
+- logRetentionDays: [aws-cdk-lib.aws_logs.RetentionDays](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_logs.RetentionDays.html) (optional) - The retention period for logs of the Lambda function and custom resource.
+Defaults to one week (`RetentionDays.ONE_WEEK`) if not specified.
 ## Prerequisite

 ### Create KMS Key for the Secret